basilfx/TRADFRI-Hacking/README.md

 This applies to the ICC-A-1 modules only, but it should be very interesting if a the TRÅDFRI routers will use the newer MGM210L modules, because they offer a solder pad for an external antenna.

+### FLOALT brightness hack
+[zw](https://github.com/zw) has patched the firmware of his FLOALT LED panel to have an improved range of brightness levels.
+A guide to perform the firmware patch has been contributed [here](https://github.com/zw/TRADFRI-Hacking/tree/master/hacks/L1527).

 ## Working safely
 If you plan to leave the board in-place, and run your own light bulb firmware,